FrancoLabUCLA/Li-2025-RNA-condensate/README.md

 # Li-2025-Nat-Nano
 This repository contains code and source data for paper Li et al. Programmable artificial RNA condensates in mammalian cells

+Additional source data can be found on Zenodo at doi: 10.5281/zenodo.17823527.

 Raw data might contain different nomenclatures from the manuscript:
 J = 15nt (e.g. JABr = 15-A-Br)
 A = 20nt (e.g. AABr = 20-A-Br)